 Can I share the improvement I made on Giulia?: Yes but not for industrial/scalable commercial purposes, see CC BY-NC-SA license 4.0

-Commercial usage: If you’re an established business, you agree with keeping the .stl models always public and accessible, and you want to offer a parallel commercial option to your clients please contact us using the form in the homepage of this website.
+Commercial usage: If you’re an established business, you agree with keeping the .stl models always public and accessible, and you want to offer a parallel commercial option to your clients please contact us using the form on the homepage of this website.

 Can I report misuse or a suspected unlicensed version of Giulia?: Yes.
 Giulia comes from a patented and patent-pending original design applied to other commercial products.
-The patent owners wanted Giulia’s .stl files to be accessible also via CC BY-NC-SA 4.0 to overcome geographical and commercial barriers, for educational purposes and individual use especially for visually impaired kids.
+The patent owners wanted Giulia’s .stl files to be accessible also via CC BY-NC-SA 4.0 to overcome geographical and commercial barriers, for educational purposes and individual use, especially for visually impaired kids.

 Who are Giulia’s authors?: Giulia was created by Stefano & Eleonora Vuga, designer & teacher, with the precious help of the Maths Teachers of a certified institute for visually impaired children.